Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 * **Machine Learning Engine (XGBoost V3)**:
 A context-aware regressor trained on sequential instruction data.
 It utilizes a 4-dimensional "Sliding Window" feature vector to predict execution latency caused by dependent sequences.
 * **High-Speed Inference API (FastAPI / Python)**:
 A localized REST API that executes ML predictions in `O(n)` time.
-It dynamically sanitizes raw assembly text, handles categorical label encoding, and catches invalid opcodes with a strict fatal-error override.
+It dynamically sanitizes raw assembly text, handles categorical label encoding, and unsupported instructions are rejected and flagged with a [FATAL] diagnostic.
 * **Deterministic Shadow Decoder**: The `MicrocodeInsightEngine` intercepts the contextual flow and maps the ML model's numerical latency to deterministic architectural diagnostics.
 * **Frontend Dashboard (React / Vite / Tailwind)**:
 A stateless presentation layer utilizing dynamic Regular Expressions to parse JSON string payloads, isolating trigger keywords to render color-coded telemetry tags and pipeline heatmaps instantly.